-Daycare and kindergartens are the schools that take care of children from 3 months to 6 years of age until they start primary school.
+Nido and asilo are the schools that take care of children from 3 months to 6 years of age until they start primary school.

-Daycare and kindergartens are not mandatory, so children don’t have to attend.
+These schools are not mandatory, so children don’t have to attend.
 In fact, some parents keep their children at home until they are 5 or 6 years.
-Parents who cannot keep their children at home, for work or other needs, enroll their children in daycare and kindergarten.
+Parents who cannot keep their children at home, for work, or other needs, enroll their children in nido and asilo.

-Even if they are not compulsory, daycare and kindergartens are considered very important places of growth, where the child grows and learns the language from an early age.
+Even if they are not compulsory, these schools are considered very important places of growth, where the child grows and learns the language from an early age.

 From 3 months to 3 years, children can be enrolled in nidi and micronidi.